 YGG reserves the right to object to any use of YGG's trademarks and YGG deems unlawful even if such use if not specifically prohibited by these guidelines.

 YGG reserves the right to revise these guidelines at any time without notice.

-For additional information or questions, you may email YGG's legal department at email@example.com.
+For additional information or questions, you may contact YGG's legal department in writing at email@example.com.